kaleb1027/team-profile-generator/README.md

   ## Description

-  This is a command line based application that lets you make profiles for the members of your team on a calloborative project.
+  This is a command line based application that lets you make profiles for the members of your team on a collaborative project.

   ## Table of Contents
   - [Installation](#installation)